LongBu/AWS-SAP-C02-Study-Guide/README.md

     * Private: VPC accessible via VPC endpoint with resource policy

 ### Load Balancers
+  * Sticky Sessions (disable if you want traffic to flow to all instances [eg: good for read only at the instance level]:
+    * CLB=> session tied to EC2 instance
+    * ALB=> tied to Target Group Level
+  * Can check HC of instances
+  * Cross Zone Load Balancing enables a balance of traffic to be routed externally to another AZ, equally distributing across all instances
+  * Fixed hostname
+  * Can have path route patterns that dictate where traffic goes (AZ-inst[s])
+    * CLB: HTTP(S), TCP, SSL (secure TCP)
+    * ALB: HTTP(S), web sockets
+    * NLB: TCP, TLS (secure TCP), UDP
+    * GLB: layer 3 (IP Protocol)
+  * Use X-Forwarded-For header to see IPv4 address (V2)
+  * 504 Error means gateway timed out, application not responding within idle timeout period (attributed to DB or Web Server)

 #### Application Load Balancer (ALB):
   * Best suited for load balancing HTTP(s) traffic, operating @layer 7 (websockets)